Aliases for PYM1 Gene

 GeneCards Summary for PYM1 Gene

 PYM1 (PYM Homolog 1, Exon Junction Complex Associated Factor) is a Protein Coding gene.
-Diseases associated with PYM1 include Oral Squamous Cell Carcinoma.
-Among its related pathways are mRNA surveillance pathway and RNA transport.
+Diseases associated with PYM1 include Tongue Disease.
+Among its related pathways are RNA transport and mRNA surveillance pathway.

 UniProtKB/Swiss-Prot for PYM1 Gene